We think this TV show stands out for:

 What parents need to know

-Parents need to know that this drama about a woman who returns to the legal profession when her politician husband goes to jail after a highly publicized sex scandal deals with some mature themes, including illicit affairs and illegal activity.
+Parents need to know that The Good Wife is about a woman who returns to the legal profession when her politician husband goes to jail after a highly publicized sex scandal.
+It deals with some mature themes, including illicit affairs and illegal activity.
 Expect plenty of not-so-subtle references to infamous real-life sex scandals, as well as frequent discussions of murder, occasional (and usually brief) reenactments of violent events, bloody crime scene photos, and social drinking.
 The language is fairly mild when it comes to swearing ("damn," “hell”), but there's plenty of talk about sex and related topics.

 What's the story?